GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

         * Upload an image of the FRONT of your ID from your phone’s photo gallery or take an image of the front of your ID
         * Upload an image of the BACK of your ID from your phone’s photo gallery or take an image of the back of your ID
     * Click “Continue”
-1. For some applications, you may be asked to take a photo of yourself.
+1. (This feature is not currently enabled or required.)
+For some applications, you may be asked to take a photo of yourself.
 If the “Take a Photo of Yourself” screen appears, follow the guidelines to take a photo of yourself using either your computer, switching from your computer to phone, or only using your phone.
     * Once you have an acceptable photo, Click “Submit”
     * Your images will process and if accepted, an acceptance message will appear and you can continue the process.
     * If rejected, please review the error message and resubmit your photo.